 Don’t miss:

-- Sunset viewpoint (if doing overnight)
+- Sunset viewpoint (if doing overnight — the rocks turn orange-red)

-Important: Dress Code#
+Important: The Dress Code#

-Meteora monasteries enforce a strict dress code:
+Meteora monasteries enforce a strict dress code, and they really do turn people away:

 Required: